joshbegley/nyt-latest/README.md

 https://www.nytimes.com/2026/06/08/us/politics/trump-netanyahu-iran-call.html

 **Live Updates: Knicks Fans Bring Swagger and Nerves to Key Playoff Game**\
-`Madison Square Garden was a cauldron of noise as Game 3 of the N.B.A. finals drew to a close.
-New York Knicks fans had greeted President Trump with a round of booing.`\
+`Madison Square Garden was a cauldron of noise for Game 3 of the N.B.A. finals.
+New York Knicks fans greeted President Trump with a round of booing.`\
 https://www.nytimes.com/live/2026/06/08/nyregion/nba-finals-trump-knicks-spurs-mamdani